-A cross validation method in which each station was held out as a validation set for a model trained using the other stations, hereafter leave-one-station-out cross validation (LOSOCV), was implemented during the model training to avoid overfitting to the training stations and to ensure the model's ability to generalize to unseen data, consistent with previous studies (Bodini and Optis, 2020a; 2020b).
-In this LOSOCV approach, five different RFR models were constructed and each time a different one of the five training/validation lidar sites was not included in the training dataset.
-After training an RFR on the other four sites' data, the input data from the validation site for that model was run through the RFR to assess its performance relative to the observed wind profiles at that location.
+A cross-validation method, in which each station was held out as a validation set for a model trained using the other stations, hereafter referred to as the leave-one-station-out cross validation (LOSOCV), was implemented during the model training to avoid overfitting to the training stations and to ensure the model's ability to generalize to unseen data, consistent with previous studies (Bodini and Optis, 2020a, b).
+In this LOSOCV approach, five different RFR models were constructed, and each time a different one of the five training/validation lidar sites was not included in the training dataset.
+After training an RFR on the other four sites' data, the input data from the validation site for that model were run through the RFR to assess its performance relative to the observed wind profiles at that location.
 The goal of this approach is to evaluate whether each model retains high performance at a location where the model has no prior knowledge of wind profiles.
-While the three Hudson stations may be close enough to one another that some prior knowledge of wind profiles in the area may be known in validating on those stations, the California stations are 631 km apart so it is unlikely that there is prior knowledge of the wind profiles at either station within the model when validating on those stations.
+While the three Hudson stations may be close enough to one another that some prior knowledge of wind profiles in the area may be known in validating at those stations, the Californian stations are 631 km apart, so it is unlikely that there is prior knowledge of the wind profiles at either station within the model when validating at those stations.

 Initially, five LOSOCV RFR models (each with all 11 features) were trained to validate performance at their respective hold-out station and to assess overall feature importance.
 It is important to optimize the input variables selected for the model by removing features that have a negative or negligible effect on the model's accuracy upon inclusion.
-This will maximize the model's accuracy while minimizing the computation time needed for training and parameter tuning as well as the amount of inputs needed to generate our final product.
-To decide which features are important to keep, only features that clearly decrease the validation errors of the LOSOCV models at all locations are included.
+This will maximize the model's accuracy while minimizing the computation time needed for training and parameter tuning as well as the number of inputs needed to generate our final product.
+To decide which features are important to keep, only features that clearly decrease the validation errors in the LOSOCV models at all locations are included.
 The average feature importance across all five models for each feature was evaluated during feature selection (Fig. 3).
-Both w10 and ΔT had substantially higher feature importance than the other variables so they were immediately selected for inclusion in the final model.
+Both $w{10}$ and $\Delta T$ had substantially higher feature importance than the other variables, so they were immediately selected for inclusion in the final model.
 While the other features had much smaller feature importance, a forward sequential feature selection process, where the improvement of the model from including each feature is assessed one feature at time, was used to determine if any of the remaining variables further minimized model errors.
-This process is important as significant cross-correlations between the variables may not be reflected in the feature importance.
-Additional LOSOCV models were created using w10, Δ T, and one of the remaining features, considered individually, with the sine and cosine components of each cyclical feature considered as one feature in this process.
-At each hold-out station, the performance of these models was then compared to the LOSOCV models that only used w10 and ΔT as inputs.
-If a model with three features showed smaller errors compared to the errors of the model with two features, that would indicate the additional feature was beneficial to include in the final model.
+This process is important as significant cross correlations between the variables may not be reflected in the feature importance.
+Additional LOSOCV models were created using $w{10}$ , $\Delta T$ , and one of the remaining features, considered individually, with the sine and cosine components of each cyclical feature regarded as one feature in this process.
+At each hold-out station, the performance of these models was then compared to that of the LOSOCV models that only used $w{10}$ and $\Delta T$ as inputs.
+If a model with three features showed smaller errors compared to the errors in the model with two features, that would indicate the additional feature was beneficial to include in the final model.
 This process was done recursively to identify all the features that improved the model.
-As none of the other features further reduced the errors over all hold-out stations (not shown here), the final model only uses w10 and ΔT as inputs.
+As none of the other features further reduced the errors over all hold-out stations (not shown here), the final model only uses $w{10}$ and $\Delta T$ as inputs.